theNewDynamic/thenewdynamic.com/content/en/article/hugo-module-imgix.md

 Thanks to Hugo Modules and a little bit of head scratching we now have a consistent and easily maintainable and improvable solution to use a great service like imgix!

-And everytime we'll think of a new feature to improve the module, all our projects using it will be able to benefit from it by simply hitting `hugo mod get -u github.com/theNewDynamic/hugo-module-tnd-imgix`
+And everytime we'll think of a new feature to improve the module, all our projects using it will be able to benefit from it by simply hitting the upgrade flag from Hugo Module's CLI:
+`hugo mod get -u github.com/theNewDynamic/hugo-module-tnd-imgix`

 ### Take it for a spin!